forgotten-pillar/fp-notes/content/doctrine/end-time/_The Fitman - Our Ultimate Role.md

 > Those who are living upon the earth when the intercession of Christ shall cease in the sanctuary above, are **to stand in the sight of a holy God without a mediator**. **Their robes must be spotless, their characters must be purified from sin by the blood of sprinkling**.
 Through the grace of God and their **own diligent effort**, they must be conquerors in the battle with evil.
 [GC88 425.1](https://egwwritings.org/read?panels=p133.1938&index=0) #victoryOverSin #finalGeneration

 > [!info] Tangent
-> For more information on standing in the sight of God without a mediator, and state of the final generation or #144k see [[Present Truth - for the final generation]]
+> For more information on standing in the sight of God without a mediator, and state of the final generation or #144k see [[present-truth-for-final-generation]]

 >  And the very God of peace sanctify you wholly; and I pray God your whole spirit and soul and body **be preserved blameless unto the coming of our Lord Jesus Christ**. **1Th 5:23**